 - Deworm again with Fenbendazole (Safeguard or Panacur) on day 3.

-- Treat with Marquis® 0.1 cc per lb. oral.
+- Treat with Marquis® - 0.1 cc per lb. oral.
 Repeat in one week if you still have them.
-Marquis is a Rx product which kills coccidia with just one dose.
+Marquis is a Rx product, and it kills Coccidia with just one dose.

 After you have held them for three days, move status to available for sale.
-The 3-day hold period is to ensure there will be no health issues for their new owner.
-If you are not familiar with this 3-day hold, call and we will talk about it.
+The 3-day hold period is to ensure there will be no health issues for the new owner.

 Getting them to new home healthy and as soon as possible -- that is the goal.